Harriet Hageman WY-01

 Harriet Maxine Hageman was born on a ranch outside of Fort Laramie, Wyoming, near the Nebraska border, on October 18, 1962.[2][3]
 Her father, James Hageman, served as a longtime member of the Wyoming House of Representatives until his death in 2006.[4]
 She is a fourth-generation Wyomingite; her great-grandfather, James Clay Shaw,[5] moved to the then-Wyoming Territory from Texas in 1878.[6]

-After graduating from Fort Laramie High School, Hageman earned a Bachelor of Science degree in business administration from the University of Wyoming and a Juris Doctor from the University of Wyoming College of Law.[7][8]
+After graduating from Lingle/Fort Laramie High School, Hageman earned a Bachelor of Science degree in business administration from the University of Wyoming and a Juris Doctor from the University of Wyoming College of Law.[7][8]

 Hageman served as a law clerk for Judge James E. Barrett of the United States Court of Appeals for the Tenth Circuit.
 She has since worked as a trial attorney.
 In 1997, Hageman represented Wyoming in Nebraska v.
 Wyoming, a dispute over management of the North Platte River.[9][10]
 In the case, she advocated against the United States Forest Service‘s roadless rule and lost.[11][12][13]
-In the 2016 Republican Party presidential primaries, Hageman supported U.S. Senator Ted Cruz and criticized Donald Trump.[14]
+In the 2016 Republican Party presidential primaries, Hageman supported U.S. senator Ted Cruz and criticized Donald Trump.[14]

-Hageman was a candidate in the 2018 Wyoming gubernatorial election, placing third after investment manager Foster Friess and the eventual winner, state Treasurer Mark Gordon.
-Hageman was the Republican National Committeewoman for Wyoming in 2020 and 2021.[15]
+Hageman was a candidate in the 2018 Wyoming gubernatorial election, placing third after investment manager Foster Friess and the eventual winner, state treasurer Mark Gordon.
+Hageman was the Republican National committeewoman for Wyoming in 2020 and 2021.[15]

 U.S. House of Representatives